Green swordtail: Description

 The male green swordtail grows to a maximum overall length of 14 cm and the female to 16 cm.

 The name 'swordtail' is derived from the elongated lower lobe of the male's caudal fin (tailfin).
 Sexual dimorphism is moderate, with the female being larger than the male, but lacking the 'sword'.
 The wild form is olive green in color, with a red or brown lateral stripe and speckles on the dorsal and, sometimes, caudal fins.
 The male's 'sword' is yellow, edged in black below.
 Captive breeding has produced many color varieties, including black, red, and many patterns thereof, for the aquarium hobby.
 All varieties share the dark-red or brown central stripe.

 The green swordtail prefers swift-flowing, heavily vegetated rivers and streams, but is also found in warm springs and canals.
 Omnivorous, its diet includes both plants and small crustaceans, insects, and annelid worms.

 Invasive species

 X. hellerii has become a nuisance pest as an introduced species in a number of countries.
 It has caused ecological damage because of its ability to rapidly reproduce in high numbers.
-Feral populations have established themselves in southern Africa, including Natal, Hawaii, Madagascar and eastern Transvaal in South Africa and Otjikoto Lake in Namibia.
+Feral populations have established themselves in southern Africa, including Natal and eastern Transvaal in South Africa, Chinhoyi Caves in Zimbabwe, and Otjikoto Lake in Namibia, as well as in Madagascar, Puerto Rico, and Hawaii.
 Significant populations have also established themselves along the east coast of Australia.